What Causes Alzheimer’s Disease

 Prions also are linked to post-traumatic stress disorder in combat veterans and in the brain damage of athletes, including football players who have suffered repeated concussions.
 The trauma appears to trigger normal prion proteins to convert into the lethal form.
 Inbreeding also could trigger prion mutations in healthy animals.
 Sheep breeders in the UK noticed strange behavior in such sheep several hundred years ago.
 At some point in history, those sick sheep became feed for healthy cattle and sheep.
 Such triggers and cascading events could explain the very first cases of prion disease.
 Then infectious pathways took the Pandora-like pathogen to far corners of the earth, including our food, air and water.

-Although much more research must be done on the causes of, and treatments for, Alzheimer’s disease, we know enough to demand reforms in many areas of public health.
+Although much more research must be done on Alzheimer’s disease, we know enough to demand reforms in many areas of public health.